Afghanistan Cricket Board: Cricket grounds in Afghanistan

-Other Home grounds for Afghanistan
+Other Home grounds for the Afghan National Team

-In January 2021, Afghanistan Cricket Board made announcement of exploring the possibility of using Oman as a new 'home' venue for international cricket matches.
+In January 2021, the Afghanistan Cricket Board made announcement of exploring the possibility of using Oman as a new 'home' venue for international cricket matches.

 National team

 The Afghanistan national cricket team represents the country of Afghanistan in international cricket matches.
 The national team was formed in 2001, which played in the 2009 World Cup Qualifier after rising rapidly through the World Cricket League, starting in Division Five in May 2008.
 They play in the Elite division of the ACC Trophy.

 Afghanistan's 21-run win over Namibia in Krugersdorp earned them official One Day International status.
 Afghanistan won their first One Day International against Scotland.
 In 2011, the team qualified for the 2012 ICC Under-19 Cricket World Cup.

 Afghanistan played its first 50 over World Cup in 2015.
 It played 6 matches in all and won 1 match (against Scotland) and losing the rest.
-Afghanistan has played in 3 T20 World Cups, 2010, 2012 and 2014.
+Afghanistan has played in 3 T20 World Cups, 2010, 2012, and 2014.
 They also qualified for ICC World T20-2016.

 In December 2015, Afghanistan hired the services of Manoj Prabhakar, the former Indian all rounder as their bowling coach.